Bc-Gg/Algorithms/README.md

 Used for studying algorithms
 #### Tips
-this repo is used for sharing the method of learning algorithms.
+this repo is used for sharing the method of learning algorithms. we made up this repo to experience the beauty of Algorithm.
 And never copy the code without thinking!

 # logs